danchoi/soywiki/README.markdown

 specific.

-Tip: You can flag important notes in your wiki content by typing flags like TODO or IMPORTANT on the same line, and then use `:SWSearch` and `:cl` to see all instances of them across your entire wiki.
+Tip: You can flag important notes in your wiki content by typing flags like TODO or IMPORTANT! on the same line, and then use `:SWSearch` and `:cl` to see all instances of them across your entire wiki.

 ## Revision history and distributed workflows